Why Take the Challenge?

 Bill Levis, parent of a survivor

-Our son had a severe brain injury 13 years ago and BIAC has been a lifesaver.
+Our son had a severe brain injury in 2005 and BIAC has been a lifesaver.
 It gives us support, guidance and information.
 Most of all, it provides fellowship.
 I don’t know where we would be without it.

 Thomas Martin, survivor and volunteer